 You can choose to withdraw from the survey at any time if you change your mind, without giving a reason.
-This includes after you have received the test kits in the post and if you have already given a swab from your throat and nose or a blood sample.
+This includes after you have received the test kit in the post and if you have already given a swab from your throat and nose sample.